Tibboh17/Database/Database System/(Database) 03. What is Relational Model?.md

 - Indicate missing or undefined data.

 # Features of Relational Model
+#### No Duplicate Tuples
-- **No Duplicate Tuples:** Each row (tuple) in a table is unique.
+- Each row (tuple) in a table is unique.

+#### Order of Tuples
-- **Order of Tuples:** The sequence of rows does not affect the data.
+- The sequence of rows does not affect the data.

+#### Attribute Domain
-- **Attribute Domain:** The domain of an attribute does not determine the order of values.
+- The domain of an attribute does not determine the order of values.

+#### Distinct Attribute Names
-- **Distinct Attribute Names:** Each column (attribute) has a unique name.
+- Each column (attribute) has a unique name.

+#### Atomic Values
-- **Atomic Values:** Each cell in a table holds a single, indivisible value.
+- Each cell in a table holds a single, indivisible value.

+#### Distinct Relation Names
-- **Distinct Relation Names:** Each table (relation) has a unique name within the database.
+- Each table (relation) has a unique name within the database.

-## Constraints in the Relational Model
+# Constraints in Relational Model

+#### Domain Constraint
-- **Domain Constraint:** Ensures each attribute domain contains atomic values.
+- Ensures each attribute domain contains atomic values.

+#### Entity Integrity Constraint
-- **Entity Integrity Constraint:** No primary key can be NULL.
+-  No primary key can be NULL.

+#### Referential Integrity Constraint
-- **Referential Integrity Constraint:** Ensures that values in one table reference valid values in another table.
+- Ensures that values in one table reference valid values in another table.

+#### Key Constraint (Uniqueness Constraint)
-- **Key Constraint (Uniqueness Constraint):** Ensures each tuple in a relation is unique.
+- Ensures each tuple in a relation is unique.

----

-This markdown is refined for clarity and readability, suitable for sharing on your blog.
-Feel free to adjust formatting or add further details as needed!